Using quantum theory to reduce the complexity of input-output processes: Results

 For an input process $\omni{X}$, the quantum transducer thus has input-dependent complexity of

-where $\rho_X = \sum_i p_{X}\!(i) \, \ket{s_i}\bra{s_i}$.
-Note that when there is only one possible input, $\ket{s_i} = \ket{s_i^{(0)}}$.
+where $\rho_X = \sum_i p_{X}\!(i) \, \ket{s_i}\bra{s_i}$. \jt{In general $Q_X \le C_X$ \cite{nielsen2010quantum}}.
+Note that when there is only one possible input, \jt{$\ket{s_i} = \ket{s_i^{0}}$}.
 This recovers existing quantum $\varepsilon$-machines that can model autonomously evolving stochastic processes better than their simplest classical counterparts~\cite{gu2012quantum}.
 Our transducers generalize this result to input-output processes.
 We show that they field the following properties:

-\begin{enumerate} \item \textit{Correctness:} For any past $\past{z}$ in causal state $s_i$, a quantum transducer initialized in state $\ket{s_i}$ can exhibit correct future statistical behaviour. i.e., there exists a systematic protocol that, when given $\ket{s_i}$ generates $\future{y}$ according to $P[\future{Y}|\future{X} = \future{x}, \past{Z} =\past{z}]$, for each possible future input $\future{x}$. \item \textit{Reduced Complexity:} $Q_X < C_X$ for all non-pathologic input processes $\omni{X}$, whenever the process has a step-wise inefficient $\varepsilon$-transducer. \item \textit{Generality:} Quantum transducers store less memory whenever it is physically possible to do so.
+\begin{enumerate} \item \textit{Correctness:} For any past $\past{z}$ in causal state $s_i$, a quantum transducer initialized in state $\ket{s_i}$ can exhibit correct future statistical behaviour. i.e., there exists a systematic protocol that, when given $\ket{s_i}$ generates $\future{y}$ according to $P[\future{Y}|\future{X} = \future{x}, \past{Z} =\past{z}]$, for \jt{each possible sequence} of future inputs $\future{x}$. \item \textit{Reduced Complexity:} $Q_X < C_X$ for all non-pathologic input processes $\omni{X}$, whenever the process has a step-wise inefficient $\varepsilon$-transducer. \item \textit{Generality:} Quantum transducers store less memory whenever it is physically possible to do so.
 Given an input-output process, either $Q_X < C_X$ for all non-pathological $\omni{X}$, or there exists no physically realizable model that does this. \end{enumerate}

 \emph{Correctness} guarantees quantum transducers behave statistically identically to their classical counterparts -- and are thus operationally indistinguishable from the input-output processes they simulate.
-The proof is done by explicit construction (see Fig. \ref{fig:quantumsimulation} with details given in methods).
+The proof is done by explicit construction (see Fig.\ \ref{fig:quantumsimulation} and details in the methods).

-\emph{Reduced complexity} show step-wise inefficiency is sufficient for quantum transducers to be simpler than their classical counterparts.
-The proof involves showing that if $s_i$ and $s_j$ have non-zero probability of transitioning to a coinciding causal state $s_k$ while emitting identical $y$, irrespective of input $x$, then $\ket{s_i}$ and $\ket{s_j}$ are non-orthogonal (see methods for details).
+\emph{Reduced complexity} implies step-wise inefficiency is sufficient for quantum transducers to be simpler than their classical counterparts.
+The proof involves showing that if for any potential input $x$, both $s_i$ and $s_j$ have non-zero probability of transitioning to some coinciding causal state $s_k$ while emitting identical $y$, then $\ket{s_i}$ and $\ket{s_j}$ are non-orthogonal (see methods).
 Thus provided two such causal states exist (guaranteed by step-wise inefficiency of the transducer), and each occur with some non-zero probability (guaranteed by non-pathology of the input), $Q_X < C_X$.